Difference Between Primary key and Unique key

 What is Primary Key?

-A primary key constrain is a column or group of columns in a table that uniquely identifies every row in that table.
+A primary key constraint is a column or group of columns in a table that uniquely identifies every row in that table.
 The Primary key can’t be a duplicate, meaning the same value can’t appear more than once in the table.

 A table can have only one primary key.
-Primary key can be defined at the column or the table level.
+Primary key can be defined at the column or table level.
 If you create a composite primary key, it should be defined at the table level.

 Why use Primary Key?